grpc/proposal/A88-xds-data-error-handling.md

 There are a number of challenges here:

-- Given the number of issues we've seen where the control plane has been slow to respond, it's not clear to me that we would want all of those cases to trigger fallback, since we'd likely hit fallback way too often.
+- Given the number of issues we've seen where the control plane has been slow to respond, it's not clear to us that we would want all of those cases to trigger fallback, since we'd likely hit fallback way too often.
-  I suspect that we would first need the control plane to monitor and provide an SLO for response time upon initial subscription to a resource.
+  We suspect that we would first need the control plane to monitor and provide an SLO for response time upon initial subscription to a resource.

 - The current timer semantics are that we start a separate timer for each individual resource when it is initially subscribed to.
 This ensures